The EHS database launched in January 2017. All researchers who work with hazardous materials must register in the database.

 How do I register in the database?

-Beginning in January 2017, EHS staff will be visiting laboratories, helping researchers to enroll in the database.
+Since January 2017, EHS staff have been visiting laboratories, helping researchers to enroll in the database.
 Database registry will generally coincide with laboratory inspections.
 An EHS staff member will contact you to register your space.

 How can I get more information?